Honors and Psychology

 Information in the PDF below ("Honors Course Work in Psychology") is intended to provide an overview of information regarding honors course work in psychology.
 For official college guidelines, students are directed to the "Honors courses" section of the current Brooklyn College Bulletin for Undergraduate Programs.

 There are two options for students to complete honors course work in psychology, as outlined in the PDF ("Honors Course Work in Psychology"):

 - Take a 5000 or 5010 Series honors course (e.g., Independent Honors Research; Independent Honors Fieldwork).

 - Take a regular course with honors.

-Receipt of a letter grade "with Honors" in a regular course does NOT count toward eligibility to graduate with honors in psychology.
-Students who wish to be considered for graduating with honors in psychology must earn a letter grade "with Honors" in one of the 5000 or 5010 Series (formerly 83 or 87 Series) courses.
+Receipt of a letter grade "with Honors" in a regular course does not count toward eligibility to graduate with departmental honors in psychology.
+Students who wish to be considered for graduating with honors in psychology must complete a sequence of at least two 5000 or 5010 series courses, earn a letter grade "with Honors" for each course, and submit a copy of their written thesis report to the Psychology Department.

 - Honors Course Work in Psychology (pdf)

 - Registration Form for 5000 Series (Independent Honors Research) (pdf)